vivektripaathi/vivektripaathi/README.md

 **Talking about Personal Stuffs:**

-- 👨🏻‍💻 I’m currently working on something cool;
+- 👨🏻‍💻 I’m currently working on something cool
-- 🚀 I’m currently learning and practising Web Development and Data Structures and Algorithm;
+- 🚀 I’m currently learning and practising Web Development and Data Structures and Algorithm
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help
-- 📫 How to reach me: vivektripathi8005@gmail.com;
+- 📫 How to reach me: vivektripathi8005@gmail.com
 - Connect with me: https://www.linkedin.com/in/vivek-tripathi1/

 <br />